IPL-UV/IPL-UV.github.io/content/research/visual_neuroscience/_index.md

 **Vision** is the ability to interpret the surrounding environment by analyzing the measurements drawn by imaging systems.
 This ability is particularly impressive in *humans* compared to the current state of the art in *computers*.

 The study of all phenomena related to *vision in biological systems* (particularly in humans) is usually referred to as **Vision Science**.
-It addresses a variety of issues ranging from the formation of the visual signal—such as the physics of the imaging process, which includes Radiometry and **Physiological Optics**—to the analysis of the visual signal, which is of interest for Neuroscience and Psychology.
+It addresses a variety of issues ranging from the formation of the visual signal, such as the physics of the imaging process, which includes Radiometry and **Physiological Optics**—to the analysis of the visual signal, which is of interest for Neuroscience and Psychology.

 This analysis involves the extraction of visual primitives through basic computations in the retina-cortex neural pathway and the subsequent information processing that leads to scene descriptors of higher abstraction levels ([see elsewhere](http://www.scholarpedia.org/article/Models_of_visual_cortex)).
 These problems can be approached from different perspectives:

 - A *mechanistic perspective*, which focuses on describing the empirical behavior of the system, based on experimental recordings from **Psychophysics** and **Neurophysiology**.
 - A *normative perspective*, which looks for the functional reasons (organization principles) that explain the behavior.
 This perspective relies on the study of **Image Statistics** and the use of concepts from **Information Theory** and **Statistical Learning**.

-The latter is known as the [Efficient Coding Hypothesis](https://en.wikipedia.org/wiki/Efficient_coding_hypothesis).
+The latter is known as the [[Efficient Coding Hypothesis](https://en.wikipedia.org/wiki/Efficient_coding_hypothesis)].

 Over the years, we have made original contributions in *all* of the above subdisciplines related to (low-level) Vision Science.
 Currently, we are shifting our focus to more abstract visual functions.